Div-Element/Java_Learning/src/com/timethor/teaching/java/assignments/LESSONPLAN.md

 - - -
 A01C - Hello World with different methods of output
+* Pre-reqs: L01
+* Topics: Basics, Output
 * Addition: Output wrapping, pick a # of chars for a line, wrap at the end, insert a dash (-) if a word is broken
-* Topics: Output
 * Addition Topics: Strings

 - - -
 A02C - Write a program that asks the user for his/her name and greets him/her with that name with different input methods
+* Pre-reqs: A01
+* Topics: Basics, Input, Output
-* Addition - Modify to greet only alice and bob
+* Addition A - Modify to greet only alice and bob, say goodbye if it isn't.
-* Topics: Input, Output
-* Addition Topics: Control Flow(If)
+* Addition A Topics: Control Flow(If)

 - - -
-A00P - Write a program directory that will allow you to pick from previous and future assignments to run them
+A03P - Write a program that asks the user for a number n and prints the sum of numbers 1 to n
+* Pre-reqs: A02
+* Topics: I/O, Control Flow(for, do, while), Java Math
+* Addition A - give an option so that only multiples of three and five are considered in the sum. i.e. 3,5,9,15 for n=17
+* Addition B - give another option that gives the user the possibility to choose between sum or product of either 1 to n or addition A
+* Addition C - give another option to take a starting number (m) and calculate either a sum or product of m to n
+* End goal with options - A program that greets the user with two options '1 to n' and 'm to n', selecting either gets you another menu displaying 'add all', 'mult all', 'add multiples of 3,5' 'mult multiples of 3,5', selecting any of those gets you to another menu.
+If you selected '1 to n' in the first menu, it asks for n:, otherwise it asks for m: then n:.
+When all inputs have been given for m and n, the program calcuates the correct sum or product as instructed.
-* Topics: Input/Output,
+* Addition A,B&C Topics: Control Flow(If, switch)

 - - -
-A00P - Write a program that asks the user for a number n and prints the sum of numbers 1 to n
-* Addition - only multiples of three and five are considered in the sum. i.e. 3,5,9,15 for n=17
-* Addition - that asks the user for a number n and gives him the possibility to choose between sum or product of 1 to n
+A04P - ... that prints a multiplication table for numbers up to 12
+* Pre-reqs: A02
-* Topics: I/O, Control Flow(for, do, while)
+* Topics: I/O Formatting, Arrays, Control Flow(for, do, while), Java Math
+* Addition A - Rather than using 0-12 as the x,y bounds, take 4 inputs, x-start, x-end, y-start, y-end.
+* Addition A Topics: More I/O
+* Addition B - Give an option to output to a file, the user gets to pick the location.
-* Addition Topics: Control Flow(If, switch)
+* Addition B Topics: File I/O, File Option Panes

 - - -
-A00P - ... that prints a multiplication table for numbers up to 12
-* Addition - Rather than using 0-12 as the x,y bounds, take 4 inputs, x-start, x-end, y-start, y-end.
+A00P - Write a welcome prompt/menu that lets you select any of your programs, current nd future.
+Make it default to the current project you are working on.
+Keep it up to date as you complete assignments
+* Pre-reqs: A03, A04
-* Topics: I/O Formatting, Arrays, Control Flow(for, do, while)
+* Topics: Input/Output

 - - -
 A00P - ... that prints x number of prime numbers, where x is a number input by the user